-PSS and the Princeton Plasma Physics Lab are collaborating on a new fusion technology.
+PSS and the Princeton Plasma Physics Lab are collaborating on a new nuclear fusion technology.
 Direct Fusion Drive is a a revolutionary direct-drive, fusion-powered rocket engine.
 Compact and clean-burning, each 1-10 MW Direct Fusion Drive (DFD) engine can produce both power and thrust and high specfic power.
 Power and propulsion are both generated from a single engine, which shortens trip times and increases capability for a wide variety of space missions: robotic missions to the outer planets, human missions to the moon or Mars, missions to interstellar space.

 DFD is based on the Princeton Field-Reversed Configuration reactor (PFRC), a technology developed by Dr. Sam Cohen of PPPL.
 The reactor employs a unique “odd-parity” RF heating method, producing a steady-state, closed-field configuration with a highly efficient current drive.
 The PFRC-2 experimental machine is currently in operation at PPPL, a plasma pulse is shown below.
 Read more on the PFRC technical papers page!

 PFRC-2 has been supported by the Department of Energy, and now DFD research is being supported a NASA Innovative Advanced Concepts grant and two NASA STTRs.
 Our NIAC context mission is a Pluto orbiter and lander that are delivered in just 4 years, and can send back the equivalent of HD video!

 - Deploying the James Webb Telescope to a Lagrange point